Logo Icon

 Storm in a teacup It is something that is not that important, but a lot of people are talking about it.
 Vicky Kaushal and Katrina Kaif’s wedding was a storm in a teacup.

-It never rains but it pours When something bad happens, other bad things usually happen at the same time.
-It never rains but it pours.
+It never rains, but it pours.
+When something bad happens, other bad things usually happen simultaneously.
+It never rains, but it pours.
 A lot of people suffered from COVID and also lost their jobs at the same time.

-At drop of a Hat Immediately, without delay As soon as the teacher enters, students stop doing whatever they were doing at the drop of a hat.
+At the drop of a Hat Immediately, without delay As soon as the teacher enters, students stop doing whatever they are doing at the drop of a hat.

 Back to square one Having to start all over again I failed to save my documents while working.
 Now I’m back to square one.

-Barking up the wrong tree This means that you are working in the wrong direction towards achieving your goal.
+Barking up the wrong tree This means you are working in the wrong direction to achieve your goal.
 The political parties that lost the elections this year were not acting towards the right cause; they were barking up the wrong tree.

-Blood is thicker than water The family bond is closer than anything else.
-When you get into trouble, usually your family will be the ones to bail you out, not your friends.
+Blood is thicker than water.
+The family bond is closer than anything else.
+When you get into trouble, your family will usually bail you out, not your friends.
 After all, blood is thicker than water.

 Cast Iron Stomach Someone who has no problems, complications, or ill effects with eating or drinking anything.
 Rahul eats a lot of chillies and spicy food that I can’t even think of.
 He has a cast iron stomach.